collocations.org

 keep up the good work

-your life''s work
+your life's work

-The art collection was his life''s work.
+The art collection was his life's work.

-(= to do sth quickly and easily) Mike made short work of fixing the engine.
+Mike made short work of fixing the engine.

-never/not a stroke of work
+not a stroke of work (esp.
+BrE)

 She never does a stroke of work.